halfaya/icfp2021/Background.md

 for the 2020 video, and the story of this one connects both to that and the POPL video.

-We used the original song were were planning to write a parody to, *My Favorite Things* from *The Sound of Music*.
+We used the song were were planning to write a parody to, *My Favorite Things* from *The Sound of Music*.
 In addition, since the conference was originally to be in Korea, we incorporated some traditional Korean percussion.
 John had performed in the Music of